-We are now well into 2017 and we thought we would take stock of the state of the Mobile Economy, which we define as the sum of all socioeconomic impacts mobile communications and services have on consumers, businesses and nations.
+We are now well into 2017 and we thought we’d take stock of the state of the Mobile Economy.
+In short, we define it as the sum of all socioeconomic impacts mobile communications and services have on consumers, businesses and nations.

 Our research shows that the Mobile Economy is thriving and will continue to grow.

 Our advice for enterprises?
 Success in Mobile requires a deep focus on offering convenient and valuable user experiences.
 Too many mobile websites and apps fail to engage and retain their target users.

 What is the impact of the Mobile Economy in its broadest sense?

 According to a 2017 report by the GSMA, the Mobile contribution to GDP was $3.3 trillion in 2016 and was expected to grow to $4.2 trillion in 2020, equivalent to a c.7% average annual growth rate.

 Contribution to the UN’s Sustainable Development Goals (SDGs)